People for the Ethical Treatment of Animals: Anti-carnivore sex strike

+Human barbecue stunt protest

+During Holy Week in the Philippines, a PETA Asia member stripped down to her underwear and laid down on a grill to depict a "human barbecue" in front of Quiapo Church in Quiapo, Manila, calling Filipinos to abstain from eating meat year-round, not just during Lent.
+The stunt protest drew attention and controversy from churchgoers, and a complaint was filed by the church with the Manila Police District.
+No formal complaint was made, and as such, the members involved were eventually released.

 Domain name disputes

 In February 1995, a parody website calling itself "People Eating Tasty Animals" registered the domain name "peta.org".
 PETA sued, claiming trademark violation, and won the suit in 2001; the domain is currently owned by PETA.
 While still engaged in legal proceedings over "peta.org", PETA themselves registered the domains "ringlingbrothers.com" and "voguemagazine.com", using the sites to accuse Ringling Brothers and Barnum & Bailey Circus and Vogue of animal cruelty.
 PETA later surrendered the domains under threat of similar legal action over trademark infringement.

 Position within the animal rights movement

-The failure of PETA to condemn the Animal Liberation Front is a common complaint by other animal rights activists and groups.

 The more radical activists say the group has lost touch with its grass-roots members, is soft on the idea of animal rights, that it should stop the use of media stunts and nudity in its campaigning, and stop "hogging the spotlight at the expense of its allies in the movement".

 Robert Garner of the University of Leicester has written that PETA has shaken up the animal rights movement, setting up new groups and radicalizing old ones.
 According to reviews at Philanthropedia, "PETA paved the way for other national organizations to delve into what used to be controversial issues and are now more mainstream concerns."
 Michael Specter considers PETA to be the radical that helps the more mainstream message to succeed.

 Because of PETA's euthanasia rates at their "shelter of last resort", attorney Nathan Winograd, advocate for the No Kill movement, calls Newkirk of PETA "The Butcher of Norfolk".

-Gary Francione, professor of law at Rutgers Law School and a proponent of abolitionism, says that PETA is not an animal rights group because of their willingness to work with industries that use animals to achieve incremental change.
+Gary L. Francione, professor of law at Rutgers Law School and a proponent of abolitionism, says that PETA is not an animal rights group because of their willingness to work with industries that use animals to achieve incremental change.
 Francione says PETA trivializes the movement with their "Three Stooges" theory of animal rights, making the public think progress is underway when the changes are only cosmetic.
 "Their campaigns are selected more for media image than content."
 Francione has criticized PETA for having caused grassroots animal rights groups to close, groups that were essential for the survival of the animal rights movement, and rejects the centrality of corporate animal charities.
 Francione wrote that PETA initially set up independent chapters around the United States, but closed them in favor of a top-down, centralized organization, which not only consolidated decision-making power, but centralized donations.
 Now, local animal rights donations go to PETA, rather than to a local group.